 The inviting environment and curriculum to catapult YOU into entrepreneurship success!!

-The cost for attending the 2018 SEA program is $3,000 per Fellow.
-We are currently offering scholarships in the amount of $2,500 to Fellows that are not currently sponsored by an individual or their respective companies.
+The cost for attending the 2019 SEA program is $3,000 per Fellow.
+We are currently offering scholarships in the amount of $2,500 to Fellows that are not currently sponsored by an individual, an institution or their respective companies.
 Fellows that meet eligibility are only required to pay $500 for the 5-month long program which includes access to SEA graduates and board members.
 On a limited basis we will offer terms to those fellows for which $500 may be a burden.

 Curriculum and Format